oshears/oshears-website-content/experience/Virginia Tech.md

 ---
-title: "Graduate Research Assistant (GRA)"
+title: "Graduate Research and Teching Assistant"
 company: "Virginia Tech"
 location: "Blacksburg, Virginia"
 startDate: "2020-08-01"
 endDate: "2022-05-01"
 image: "/vt_team.jpg"
 bullets:
-  - "Researching under the Multifunctional Integrated Circuits and Systems (MICS) Lab"
-  - "Studying neuromorphic computing implementations on digital integrated circuits"
-  - "Collaborating with other graduate students to develop next generation machine learning hardware leveraging neuromorphic computing"
+  - "Implemented Zynq-7000 FPGA based interface in Vivado and Verilog for an analog neuromorphic image classifier ASIC.
+The design leveraged the embedded ARM processor, an external DAC, the internal ADC, and custom AXI IP."
+  - "Developed bare-metal C applications to run on Zynq-7000 ARM processor for reading and writing data to the analog ASIC interface."
+  - "Configured a PetaLinux image and device tree for AXI memory-mapped custom IP addressing from Linux running on the ARM CPU.
+Created Python scripts to streamline IP configuration and evaluation of the neuromorphic ASIC within the embedded OS."
+  - "Used TCL scripts to automate Vivado's FPGA block design and bitstream generation for reproducibility and continuous integration of the neuromorphic ASIC interface architecture.
+Maintained a GitHub repository for version control and collaboration."
+  - "Designed a recurrent neural network accelerator IP using C++ and Intel HLS Compiler for the BladeRF software defined radio.
+Performed verification using ModelSim co-simulation, and implemented a bitstream generated for the on-board Cyclone V FPGA."
-  - "Mentoring a team of 4 undergraduate students in researching digital neuromorphic computing, machine learning, and reservoir computing"
+  - "Led and instructed a team of 4 undergraduate students in FPGA machine learning accelerator design.
+Provided weekly lectures, facilitated technical discussions, and advised undergraduate research projects for 3 semesters."
+  - "Conducted research analyzing firmware and hardware vulnerabilities (CVEs) in the NIST National Vulnerability Database for Colvin Run Networks' supply chain risk assessment tool - Copia."
 ---

-### Overview

-- \item {Implemented Zynq-7000 FPGA interface for analog neuromorphic image classifier ASIC using embedded processor, DAC, ADC, and custom AXI IP, enabling mixed-signal functionality.}
-- \item {Developed bare-metal applications to run on Zynq-7000 ARM processor to read and write data to analog ASIC bridge.}
-- \item {Configured PetaLinux image and device tree for AXI memory-mapped IP addressing from Linux userspace.
-Created Python scripts to further streamline IP configuration and evaluation.}
-- \item {Used TCL to automate Vivado's FPGA block design and bitstream generation for reproducibility and continuous integration.}
-- \item {Designed recurrent neural network IP using C++ and Intel HLS Compiler for BladeRF software defined radio.
-Performed verification using ModelSim co-simulation, and implemented bitstream generated for the on-board Cyclone V FPGA.}
-- \item {Led and instructed a team of 4 undergraduate students in FPGA machine learning accelerator design, providing technical guidance and project oversight.}

 ### Summary